-AI Fluent·Chapter 04
+AI Fluent · Chapter 04

-AI as Your Engineering Team
+AI as Your

 One AI conversation is not a workflow.
 Give each conversation a job and it does that job well.
 Mix them and everything gets worse.